 Incidentally, Wahl’s post-resignation appearance on CNN with Anderson Cooper is ironic considering it was Cooper and CNN who spun the phony narrative of ‘Syria Danny’ and had British agent Danny Dayem on their program regularly in the early days of Syria’s civil war, punctuated by a fake ‘war scene’ report made by their golden war child – all to influence American and world public opinion in favour of an eventual military intervention in that country.

 After arranging her interview with CNN’s Cooper which aired shortly after her dramatic resignation, critics have charged Wahl as being an opportunistic hypocrite.
-Here is Liz Wahl only months before categorically exposing CNN’s “war propaganda” in a segment with Emmy Award-winning journalist Amber Lyon:
+In fact, here is Liz Wahl only months before who (according to her new-found pro-American guidelines) was engaging in ‘anti-American’ propaganda as she is caught categorically exposing CNN’s “war propaganda” in a segment with Emmy Award-winning journalist Amber Lyon:

 Studio colleagues also confirmed (in Truth Dig report) that Wahl was indeed approached by an unnamed individual to “take down RT.”
 Whether or not this unnamed individual was Kirchick, or another member of FPI, is unknown as yet.
 Here is Wahl and Kirchick posing for ‘selfie':